Travel & conservation company, since 1991

 Africa Geographic Travel

-Bushmeat hunting in Africa is rife, with estimates stating that more than eight million tons of wild animals are eaten every year!
-Although most research on this hunting focuses on the tropical forests of Africa, in countries such as the DRC and Cameroon – the results of the following survey show that hunting for the pot is very common in South Africa.
+Bushmeat hunting in Africa is rife, with estimates stating that more than eight million tons of wild animals are eaten every year.
+Although most research on this hunting focuses on the tropical forests of Africa, in countries such as the DRC and Cameroon, the following survey results show that hunting for the pot is very common in South Africa.

 bushmeat-hunting-Africa